reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 There's also two additional Promises that can be waited on:

 - `cacheDataLoaded`: resolves with the first cached value received, and is typically used to wait for an actual value to be in the cache before doing more logic
-- `cacheEntryRemoved `: resolves when this cache entry is removed (ie, there are no more subscribers and the cache entry has been garbage-collected)
+- `cacheEntryRemoved `: resolves when this cache entry is removed (i.e, there are no more subscribers and the cache entry has been garbage-collected)

 As long as 1+ subscribers for the data are still active, the cache entry is kept alive.
 When the number of subscribers goes to 0 and the cache lifetime timer expires, the cache entry will be removed, and `cacheEntryRemoved` will resolve.
 Typically, the usage pattern is: